outerbounds/airflow-on-minikube/README.md

 # Metaflow with Airflow on Minikube

-The first version of metaflow which supports airflow requires S3 access.
-Please configure a S3 bucket and ensure you have AWS credentials (access keys, secret keys etc.) set in your environment variables during the configuration process.
+Before proceeding please configure an Amazon S3 bucket and ensure you have AWS credentials (access keys, secret keys etc.) set in your environment that allow you to issue get/put/list requests to this bucket.

 To run Metaflow flows with Airflow on Minikube follow these steps in order: